 The campgrounds along Oak Creek offer tent-only facilities, as well as campgrounds open to both tents and RVs.
-Set down in the canyon, these campgrounds are cooler than Sedona and the surrounding area and often in shade from the canyon walls.
-This can be a real asset in summer when the temperatures are high, but it can make for cool camping from fall until spring.
+Set down in the canyon, these campgrounds are cooler than Sedona and often in shade from the canyon walls.
+This can be a real asset in summer when the temperatures are high, but it can make for cool camping in fall and spring.
 Several interesting hikes can be found in this area, as well as Slide Rock State Park.

 Dispersed camping comes with no facilities, so you must be fully self-sufficient.
 These sites are much warmer than those found along Oak Creek Canyon and come with plenty of direct sunlight.

-1 Manzanita Campground
+1. Manzanita Campground

 For tent campers who are looking to escape the noise of RV generators, this area is a real treat.
 However, it is just down a hill from the highway, so traffic noise can be a factor.
 This campground only has 19 sites, each of which can accommodate up to eight people.

-2 Cave Springs Campground
+2. Cave Springs Campground

-Set well off the road in a heavily forested area, this campground is relatively free of highway noise.
-Many people really like this aspect of the campground.
-It is also the largest campground in the Oak Creek Canyon area, with 89 campsites, so it has a busier feel.
+Set well off the road in a heavily forested area, Cave Springs campground is relatively free of highway noise.
+It is the largest campground in the Oak Creek Canyon area, with 84 campsites, so it has a busier feel.
 You have a better chance of getting a site here than the smaller campgrounds up the road.
-Birds and wildlife frequent the trees and grounds.
-Many of the trees are deciduous, so they offer dense shade in the summer and more filtered light in the spring.
-This campground is only open from early April to late October.
-With the exception of one tent-only site, campsites are open to both tents and RVs and can accommodate trailers and motorhomes up to 36 feet in length.
-Reservations are accepted for some sites, but they also offer first-come, first-served loops.
-This campground has showers but only vault toilets.

-3 Pine Flat Campground
+3. Pine Flat Campground

 Oak Creek runs along the back of the campground and attracts a variety of wildlife.
 This campground has a total of 59 sites and is open to tents and RVs.
-The one drawback is the location right along the side of Highway 89A.
-Cars driving by get a good view of the sites as they stretch out beside the roadside at the same height as the highway.
-At one end of Pine Flat Campground is a natural spring, with a tap for campers to collect water.
+The one drawback is the location right along the side of Highway 89A, road noise is a definite issue.

 Of the three Forest Service campgrounds, this is the farthest from Sedona.
 The drive time can vary considerably depending on traffic but generally takes about 25 minutes to Uptown Sedona.

-4 Rancho Sedona RV Park
+4. Rancho Sedona RV Park

-Set right below Uptown Sedona, Rancho Sedona RV Park has an awesome location.
 You can look up to see the famous red rock surroundings, set up below huge cottonwood trees, wander along the shores of Oak Creek running alongside the park, or walk to many of the top attractions in Sedona.
-From the campground to Uptown Sedona is about a 20-minute walk, but you can be at the shops and restaurants of Tlaquepaque Arts and Crafts Village in just 10 minutes or less.
-Sites are mostly gravel, although some have patches of grass, and they are fairly close together.
-But, when the trees come out in spring, this facility looks like a botanical park.

-5 Verde Valley RV Resort & Campground
+5. Verde Valley RV Resort & Campground

 The Verde Valley RV Resort is an oasis of green set on the banks of the Verde River about 30 to 35 minutes from Sedona, near Cottonwood.
 The resort features large trees for ample shade and is open to both tent campers and RVers.
 Sites are large and offer full hookups.

-6 Dispersed Camping around Sedona
+6. Dispersed Camping around Sedona